 A quarterly sample of at least 3,000 members, who have contacted GESB, ensures a minimum sample of n=300 respondents is achieved per quarter, assuming a response rate of 10%.
-This generates a margin of error of ±2.20% on an annual sample of n=2,638 at the 95% confidence level.
-In order to improve the accuracy of the results they are post weighted by scheme, age and gender against members who have contacted the Member Services Centre during the 2021/22 financial year to ensure they are representative.
-After weighting, the effective sample size for the year is 1,909.
+In order to improve the accuracy of the results, they are weighted by scheme, age and gender against members who have contacted the Member Services Centre during the 2022/23 financial year to ensure they are representative.
+After weighting, the effective sample size for the year is 2,492.
+This generates a margin of error of ±1.93% on an annual sample of n=3,324 at the 95% confidence level.